 - Exposure to harmful smoke

-At Accident Claims, a personal injury lawyer would assess your case before advising on how best to proceed in filing a personal injury claim against a negligent third party.
+At Accident Claims, a personal injury lawyer would assess your case before advising on how best to proceed in filing eye injury claims against a negligent third party.

 There a multitude of ways you can suffer an eye injury whether at work, in a public place that’s privately owned or under the control of a local authority.
 However, the most commonly reported eye injuries are detailed below: